Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 What is a special election period?

-A special election period, also known as a special enrollment period, is a time period during which Medicare beneficiaries can change their Medicare Advantage or Part D coverage outside of the normal annual open enrollment period and after their initial enrollment period has ended.
+A special election period, also known as a special enrollment period, is a period during which Medicare beneficiaries can change their Medicare Advantage or Part D coverage outside of the normal annual open enrollment period and after their initial enrollment period has ended.

 A special election period will be triggered by a qualifying event, which can include a move from the area covered by a recipient’s existing Medicare plan, loss of other coverage, a violation of policy terms by a plan provider or other reasons approved by the Centers for Medicare and Medicaid Services.